DataDog/documentation/content/en/metrics/guide/custom_metrics_governance.md

 | Indexed Custom Metrics        | `datadog.estimated_usage.metrics.custom`, `datadog.estimated_usage.metrics.custom.by_metric` | Unique indexed Custom Metrics seen in the last hour. |
 | Ingested Custom Metrics       | `datadog.estimated_usage.metrics.custom.ingested`, `datadog.estimated_usage.metrics.custom.ingested.by_metric` | Unique ingested Custom Metrics seen in the last hour. |

-### Monitor overages and suddent spikes in custom metric usage
+### Monitor spikes in custom metric usage to prevent overages

 {{< img src="metrics/guide/custom_metrics_governance/estimated_usage_metric_monitor.png" alt="Example metric monitor configuration with the estimated usage metric and a threshold of 700,000" style="width:80%;" >}}

-You can see an analysis of your realtime estimated custom metrics usage by metric name with either the dashboard timeseries widget, or a metric monitor.
-Use the `datadog.estimated_usage.metrics.custom` metric to build a monitor so you can always have up-to-date visibility into each of your metric names' volumes.
+You can also see a breakdown of your realtime estimated custom metrics usage by metric name with either the dashboard timeseries widget, or a metric monitor.
+Use the `datadog.estimated_usage.metrics.custom.by_metric` metric to build a monitor so you can always have up-to-date visibility into each of your metric names' volumes.

 ### Additional monitoring use cases